wp-plugins/dynamic-featured-image/readme.txt

   2 => ...
 `

+== Installation ==

+ 1. Unzip and upload the dynamic-featured-images directory to the plugin directory (/wp-content/plugins/) or install it from Plugins->Add New->Upload.
+ 2. Activate the plugin through the Plugins menu in WordPress.

 == Frequently Asked Questions ==

 You can always contact me at `ankitpokhrel@gmail.com`, if you have any question or queries about the project.